The dedicated legal team of Caputo & Mariotti

 - Sexual abuse: Any type of unwanted sexual interaction, from the slightest unwanted touch to suggestive comments to sexual assault, falls under this category.

-- Financial abuse: This occurs when the person responsible for handling the finances of another individual exploits their position.
+- Financial abuse: This occurs when the person responsible for handling the finances of another individual exploit their position.
 This can result in late bill payments, taking money out of the individual’s account without permission, or even tricking a resident into changing their will.

 - Neglect: Examples of neglect include poor hygiene, malnutrition, failing to provide medications, or overmedicating.